hiyouga/LLaMA-Factory/examples/README.md

 ```
 examples/
 ├── lora_single_gpu/
-│   ├── pretrain.sh: Do pre-training using LoRA
+│   ├── pretrain.sh: Do continuous pre-training using LoRA
 │   ├── sft.sh: Do supervised fine-tuning using LoRA
 │   ├── reward.sh: Do reward modeling using LoRA
 │   ├── ppo.sh: Do PPO training using LoRA